 - Stable medium to promote the identity and to grow your status as the developer.

-Before checking the submission process of WordPress plugin, you need to look after the below guidelines:
+3. How to Submit Your Plugin to the WordPress Plugin Directory?Before, checking the submission process of WordPress plugin, you need to look after the below guidelines:

 - Assure that your plugin is GPL compatible.